Mobile Testing using iOS¶

 See Also¶

-- Mobile Testing, for an overview of mobile testing with sub-sections on testing.
+- Mobile Testing, for an overview of mobile testing with subsections.

-- Mobile Settings Dialog - for information on setting up the different mobile profiles for the mobile devices you will be testing.
+- Mobile Settings Dialog - for information on setting up mobile profiles for the devices you will be testing.

-- Mobile Object Spy - for information on how Rapise connects to the device and lets you view the objects in the tested application.
+- Mobile Object Spy - for information on how Rapise connects to the device and allows you to view the objects within the tested application.

 - KB381 iOS Testing Hints